 Agent Efficiency Kit

-Claude Opus 4.7 uses up to 35% more tokens for the same input.
-The same agent workload got more expensive overnight.
-This kit cuts the waste that was always there: file-rereads, WebFetch loops hitting the same Cloudflare wall, retry spirals that burn 8 turns going nowhere.
-Three drop-in hooks that run in milliseconds with zero LLM tokens.
-A local dashboard that shows exactly where your sessions leak.
+Claude Opus 4.7 made token waste impossible to ignore.
+This kit cuts the waste that was always there: file-rereads, WebFetch loops hitting the same Cloudflare wall, retry spirals that burn 8 turns going nowhere, and model choices that do not match the task.
+Three drop-in hooks run in milliseconds with zero LLM tokens.
+A local dashboard shows exactly where your sessions leak.
 Built from a heuristic audit of 133,087 real sessions across 9 waste categories.

 Paid Digital Thoughts subscriber?